Full Darknet Websites List - Updated for 2025

 In 2011, Ross Ulbricht launched Silk Road, a modern Darknet market, under the pseudonym Dread Pirate Roberts.
 On Silk Road, users could buy and sell illicit goods and services, such as drugs, hacker-for-hire, and criminal activities, such as hitmen.

 The site was hosted as a hidden service on the Tor network and was part of the Deep Web.
-In October 2013, the FBI arrested Ulbricht and shut down the website as part of Operation Onymous.
+In October 2013, the FBI arrested Ulbricht and shut down the website.
 However, Silk Road 2.0 and other Darknet marketplaces would soon emerge in its place.

 In 2015, Ulbricht heard that he was to receive two life sentences without the possibility of parole and was convicted in court.
 Eventually, he was indicted on charges of running a continuing criminal enterprise, distributing narcotics by means of the Internet, and multiple conspiracy charges related to the distribution of narcotics, money laundering, and having false identity documents in his possession.

 In a separate charge, he was indicted for a murder-for-hire.
-Allegedly, Ross Ulbricht wanted to hire a hitman to murder ‘’Friendly Chemist.’’
-Friendly chemist was one of the biggest vendors active on Silk Road, which had connections to Ulbricht and threatened to disclose the identities of thousands of Silk Road users.
+Allegedly, Ross Ulbricht wanted to hire a hitman to murder ‘’Friendly Chemist,’’ who was one of the biggest vendors active on Silk Road and had connections to Ulbricht, threatening to disclose the identities of thousands of Silk Road users.

 With his digital empire under attack, Ross Ulbricht saw no other solution that to hire a hitman, which would eventually lead to his downfall as once ‘’king of the Darknet.’’
 Ulbricht paid 1,670 entire Bitcoins to complete the grim task, which was worth about $150k during that time.